mrandreastoth/DragObjects3/README.md

 Tested using Delphi 10.4.2 under Windows 10.

 ## About
 Delphi has built-in support for drag-and-drop, however, it is flawed as the move threshold from the start position does not work but instantly starts the drag operation.
-This demo both demonstrates the issue as well as tries to implement a work-around, something that, at this stage, is only partially successful.
+This demo both demonstrates the issue as well as tries to implement a workaround, something that, at this stage, is only partially successful.

 ## Usage
 Compile and run the software then drag-and-drop any of the objects shown above the panel onto the panel itself.
 To demonstrate Delphi's drag-and-drop issue, use the automatic mode; and, to test the implementation, use the manual mode.